plopesc/background_tasks_slides/slides.md

     ]));
 }
 </code></pre>

 --

 ## QueueWorkers

-Automates the generic queue operations to avoid reinventing the wheel
+Automate generic queue processing operations

-Adds some extra helpful functionalities to manage queues
+Add some extra helpful functionalities to manage queues

 Note:
 * Plugins that define how to process queue items